tuba89/medibridge-ai/README.md

 👉 **[Launch the Live App](https://medibridge-app-1098912241893.us-central1.run.app/)**

-This interface lets clinicians—or any user—enter a free-text clinical query and receive a structured, AI-generated **Care Card**.
+This interface lets clinicians (or any user) enter a free-text clinical query and receive a structured, AI-generated **Care Card**.
 The app combines:

 * **Semantic Search** (BigQuery Vector Index)